DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/epilogue.md

 Who knows, maybe she'll have actual fun with hero-kun ;)

 There is another comment I'd like to make: about illustrations.
-I do enjoy neco-sensei style, but I found that in manga both Fairin and Vanessa made quite better.
+I do enjoy neco-sensei style, but I found that in manga both Farin and Vanessa made quite better.
-Especially Fairin, who in manga retains her cool poker face.
+Especially Farin, who in manga retains her cool poker face.
 On other hand I prefer Jeanne and Rinne in ranobe illustrations, so I wouldn't say manga 100% better.
 But I do suggest to read manga which already covers first volume (at least I found this much scans online) I also added quite a lot illustrations from manga, as there are just too many cute girls to miss :)